 BEST IN FRINGE l OUTSTANDING PERFORMER (ELIZA SANDERS) l MOST INNOVATIVE WORK (CASTLES)

 NOMINATED (AGAIN) FOR MOST INNOVATIVE WORK (FEET.US) - NZ FRINGE 2017

-Since the beginning of 2015, we’ve worked with around thirty collaborators in two countries and five cities, and partnered with six venues to present at five festivals.
-We build tight-knit family style groups, which allows us to embrace the transience of working in many different places.
+Since the beginning of 2015, we’ve worked with around forty collaborators in two countries and six cities and partnered with seven venues to present twelve seasons at six festivals.
+We build tight-knit family style groups of collaborators, which allows us to embrace the transience of working in many different places.